Garmin Vivoactive 5

 • 4.1

-Heart-rate accuracy is generally very good, with only occasional lag or spikes noted during harder efforts.
+Heart rate accuracy is usually good to excellent, with caveats around optical-sensor lag or spikes during harder efforts.

 based on 4 reviews